antonrmolina/devnote-template/README.md

 ## Website

-Visit the Nucleus Ecosystem at ecosystem.bnext.bio.
+Visit the Nucleus Ecosystem at https://bnext.bio/nucleus.

 ## How to cite